techieaman94/Scrape-data-from-Amazon-product-web-page-and-store-in-mongodb/README.md

-# REST APIs in Golang to scrape an Amazon product web page given its URL, and store product details in MongoDB
+# REST APIs in GOlang to scrape an Amazon product web page given its URL, and store product details in MongoDB

 ## Description